HappyShield/happyshield.github.io/index.md

 ---

-We have begun production of HappyShields in the UK, and are hoping to rapidly expand our production and distribution capacity here.
+We have **begun production of HappyShields in the UK**, and are hoping to **rapidly expand** our production and distribution capacity here.

-Most especially, however, we are currently seeking partnerships and collaborations which can help us to disseminate the HappyShield design and related production methods to less wealthy countries and jump-start mass-production of face shields there as quickly as possible.
+Most especially, however, we are **currently seeking partnerships and collaborations** which can help us to disseminate the HappyShield design and related production methods to **less wealthy countries** and jump-start mass-production of face shields there as quickly as possible.

 Here's how you can help: